-5 Ways to Control Your Emotions During Mediation
+Emotions During Mediation: 5 Ways to Control Yours

-In most divorce cases, there will always be the “he said” and “she said” grievances to the mediator.
-As a result, the argument will usually continue and prolong the process that both parties likely want to be completed sooner than later.
+Emotions during mediation: in most divorce cases, there will always be the “he said” and “she said” grievances to the mediator.
+As a result, the argument continues, prolonging the process that both parties want to complete.

 The two characteristics explaining why mediation is a successful form of alternative dispute resolution planning, also play the role of encouraging the “he said” and “she said” moments; the support from the mediator and the confidentiality promised to clients.

 Support and confidentiality prove mediation to be a success because it welcomes the candid stories used for the mediator to be able to understand what is most important to you and how you want to move forward.
 Mediators seek to understand every case individually and use these conversations as fuel to negotiate on your behalf.
 For this reason, there may be opportunities to recognize when your spouse is inflating the truth, as you know it to be.
 How you react when caught in this scenario will influence the length of the process; and who wants to extend the time that it takes to get a divorce?
-So what do you do if you are caught in this situation?
+What do you do in this situation?

 - Start writing a journal in order to learn how to manage your emotions